Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • BCG vaccine is provided (to authorised providers) for use in children <5 years travelling to high incidence areas.
 See information on BCG clinics

-• Hepatitis B vaccine is provided free for 'at-risk' groups in Victoria, including household contacts – also see Better Health information
+• Hepatitis B vaccine is provided free for 'at-risk' groups in Victoria, including household contacts – see Better Health information

-• 5 years and older - Influenza vaccine, Covid vaccine, JE, MPX (with training),
+• 5 years and older - Influenza vaccine, Covid vaccine, JE, MPX (with training).

-• 12 years and older – dTpa (with provisions), HPV
+• 12 years and older – dTpa (with provisions), HPV.

-• 15 years and older – MMR, dTpa, and MenACWY
+• 15 years and older – MMR, dTpa, and MenACWY.

-• 50 years and older - pneumococcal, zoster,
+• 50 years and older - pneumococcal, zoster.

 Resources

 Immigrant health clinic resources.
 Initial: Georgie Paxton and Jim Buttery.
 Revisions: Georgie Paxton.
-Updated Feb 2023.
+Updated March 2024.
 Contact: georgia.paxton@rch.org.au